 All Spiritual Needs Are Met through Jesus

 Since the problems associated with mental illness are more than just medical issues but are rooted in spiritual needs, there is hope because all spiritual needs are met through Jesus.
 Someone suffering from depression as a side-effect of hyperthyroidism or another physical condition must also be helped to find hope and joy in Christ.
 Those suffering from purely physical problems need spiritual care too because they also need true hope through their suffering.
+The gospel does not guarantee that mental issues will be removed in this lifetime.
 Jesus cares about your problems, but his purpose is to rescue you from the worst of them–sin and death–which will eventually free you from all physical problems (cf. Romans 8:18-25).
-The gospel that saves us from sin is the gospel that gives fullness of joy (John 15:11) and inexplicable peace (Philippians 4:7) even through the midst of suffering.
+The gospel that saves us from sin is the gospel that gives fullness of joy (John 15:11) and inexplicable peace (Philippians 4:7) right now even through the midst of suffering.

 To those who believe the gospel, Jesus is more than enough to help you with all your spiritual needs.
 The gospel is not only for an eternal life after death; it gives true, satisfying life here and now.
 Jesus said, “whoever drinks of the water that I will give him will never be thirsty again.
 The water that I will give him will become in him a spring of water welling up to eternal life” (John 4:14).
 The gospel is the ultimate source of stabilizing hope and lasting joy.

 - Jerry Bridges, The Gospel for Real Life: Turn to the Liberating Power of the Cross…Everyday

 - Heath Lambert, The Gospel and Mental Illness

 - C.J.
 Mahaney, Living the Cross-Centered Life: Keeping the Gospel the Main Thing